 - 1. Select a hard disk on the Disk Map. - 2.
-Select in the Main Menu: Hard Disk > Change Primary Slot.
+Call the Change Primary Slot dialog to set up the operation.
+There are several ways to do it: - □ Select in the Main Menu: Hard Disk > Change Primary Slot. - □ Call the popup menu for the selected hard disk (right click of the mouse button) on the Disk Map, then select the menu item: Change Primary Slot.